 A designer will absolutely change what your company produces, and they’ll also affect how your company operates.
 You’ll need to adjust your workflows for this new person, as well as being open to having them adjust your workflow once they arrive.

-Before you throw someone into the mix, sit the company down and explain why you’re hiring a designer, how the company benefits, and what the designer’s role and responsibilities are.
+Before you throw someone into the mix, sit the company down and explain why you’re hiring a designer with the help of professionals like an rpo, how the company benefits, and what the designer’s role and responsibilities are.
 Explain how adding this skill set to your group makes everyone’s job easier.
 (Including possibly going home earlier!)
 Thank them for going without a designer for so long.
 Talk to them about things that they no longer need to undertakebecause of the new designer.
 Tell them to expect some bumps as the designer gets integrated into the fold.

 Then back your designer up when those bumps occur.

 Your designer can’t do shit without support from the person up top.
 If their job is to go in and change the way people work, the way the product behaves, and the way people interact with each other (all of which design will do), that’s gonna ruffle a few feathers.
 When a colleague runs into your office and says, “The designer is changing things!” a well-placed “That’s exactly what I’m paying the designer to do” sets the perfect tone.
 Remember, designers aren’t out there doing it for their own well-being.
 They’re your representative.